Bologna: a city made for walking and eating

 Head to the Pinacoteca Nazionale Bologna to catch up on the 16th century Mannerist movement for which Bologna is famous.

 The name, Mannerism, comes from the Italian word maniera, which meant ‘style’ in the sense of elegance, as well as “rarefied complexity and artificiality”.
+Leading the movement in Bologna, which came in the wake of the High Renaissance (think Da Vinci, Michelangelo and Raphael), was Prospero Fontana.
+His students included his daughter Lavinia Fontana, who went on to became a favoured portraitist among the great families of Bologna.

 Where to stay in Bologna